pulumi/docs/pulumi-hugo/themes/default/content/docs/pulumi-cloud/oidc/vault/_index.md

         weight: 1
 ---

-This document outlines the steps required configured to use Pulumi to use OpenID Connect to authenticate with Vault.
+This document outlines the steps required to use Pulumi with OpenID Connect to authenticate with Vault.
 This is accomplished using [Vault's JWT authentication method](https://developer.hashicorp.com/vault/docs/auth/jwt#jwt-authentication) to assume a role.
 Access to the role is authorized using a [Vault policy](https://developer.hashicorp.com/vault/docs/concepts/policies) that validates the contents of the OIDC token issued by Pulumi Cloud.

 {{% notes "info" %}}
 The `namespaces` functionality of Vault is not currently supported.
 More specifically, this configuration will only work for the `root` namespace.
 This means that this configuration will only work with Vault OSS at this time (Vault HCP and Enterprise are not supported).